SajjanYadav/github-bounty-dispenser/README.md

 ## API Endpoints

 - `POST /api/create-bounty`: Create a new bounty.
+- `POST /api/approve-bounty`: Approve a Bounty to Pay the User.
 - `POST /api/remove-bounty`: Remove an existing bounty.
+- `GET /api/get-pull-requests`: Fetch all the pull requests for a repo.
 - `GET /api/get-issues`: Fetch all issues associated with bounties.
-- `GET /api/get-merged-pull-requests`: Fetch merged pull requests from a repository.
+- `GET /api/get-bounties`: Get all the issues which have bounties set.

 ## Contributing